azat-co/practicalnode/chapter7/chapter7.md

 }
 ```

-In the `list` method, remove Mongoskin code show below since we are not working with collections directly anymore:
+In the `list` method, remove the Mongoskin code show next, since we are not working with collections directly anymore:

 ```js
 req.collections.articles.find({}).toArray((error, articles) => {